Merzasphor/MWSE/docs/source/lua/type/tes3activeMagicEffect/skillId.rst

 skillId
 ====================================================================================================

 `number`_.
+Read-only.
 The skill ID (note that this may be the attribute ID if the effect affects attributes).

 .. _`number`: ../../../lua/type/number.html